 Our experiments clarify that our code scales reasonably on one socket.
-The predictor "saves" the overall scalability.
-If we use the second half of cores too, the parallel efficiency deteriorates.
+The predictor 'saves' the overall scalability.
+If the other 12 cores are also used, the parallel efficiency deteriorates.

+5.2.1.
 Observation 1.
 Strongly dynamic AMR codes with heterogeneous tasks suffer from multi-socket architectures.
-It might be reasonable to deploy one process/rank per socket, i.e. to give up on the idea of a larger shared memory system, to reduce NUMA effects.
+It might be reasonable to deploy one process/rank per socket, that is, to give up on the idea of a larger shared memory system, to reduce NUMA effects.